-Greenwater Lakes Trail is a 4.5 mile lightly trafficked out and back trail located near Greenwater, WA that features a lake and is good for all skill levels.
+Greenwater Lakes Trail is a 4.5 mile lightly trafficked out and back trail located near Greenwater, Washington that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, nature trips, birding, and horses and is accessible from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash